 Autumn bring golden colored leaves, windy days and pumpkins!
-Leading up to Halloween and through Thanksgiving you can find pumpkins most anywhere as decoration and in our food.
+Through Thanksgiving you can find pumpkins most anywhere as decoration and in our food.
 While raw pumpkin in not especially encouraged for cat or dog consumption, canned and cooked fresh pumpkin, along with pumpkin seeds, are all excellent options for a healthy addition to their diet.

 Pumpkin Health Benefits, Inside and Out

 This nutrition powerhouse is great for people and can have a variety of health benefits for pets when given in small doses.
-As we continue to celebrate the Goodnewsforpets 20th anniversary, here is some information we prepared in 2014 presented for information purposes.
 Be sure as always to consult your veterinarian and the veterinary healthcare team on what is best for your pet:

 - Urinary Tract Support: Veterinarians believe that the oils contained in the seeds and flesh of pumpkins support urinary health in dogs and cats.
 Anyone whose pet has had kidney &/or bladder stones knows the discomfort these conditions can put your pooch or kitty through.
 Consider regularly adding pumpkin to your pet’s diet, this addition can help avoid this painful condition.
 Not to mention they are an excellent source of Vitamin A, potassium, iron and beta-carotene for you and your pet.